Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: XmsParameterLocation
     from: resources.json
     reason: Pre-existing lint error.
 Not related to this version release.
 Will fix in the future.
+  - suppress: PathForTrackedResourceType
+    from: deploymentStacks.json
+    reason: A deployment stack resource is a proxy location-mapped resource type.
+  - suppress: TenantLevelAPIsNotAllowed
+    from: deploymentStacks.json
+    reason: Working with deployment stacks at the management group scope is supported.
+  - suppress: TrackedResourcePatchOperation
+    from: deploymentStacks.json
+    reason: A deployment stack resource is a proxy location-mapped resource type.
 ```

 ---